Karnak Temple Luxor Egypt

 What you are actually looking at

-The Sacred Lake is a few minutes’ walk south of the main axis.
-It is approximately 120 metres by 77 metres, rectangular, cut from bedrock.
-The priests used it for ritual purification.
-The granite scarab beetle statue at its northern corner is said to bring good luck if you walk around it seven times; this is a modern invention but plenty of people do it.
+The Sacred Lake sits a few minutes’ walk south of the main axis.
+It is approximately 120 by 77 metres, cut from bedrock, and the priests used it for ritual purification.
+The granite scarab beetle at its northern corner allegedly delivers good luck if you walk around it seven times; this is a modern invention with no historical basis, but it has become one of the more reliable indicators of which tourists have read the guidebook.

-The Avenue of Sphinxes connecting Karnak to Luxor Temple 3km to the south was recently restored and reopened.
-Walking the full avenue at dusk, with both temples illuminated, is among the better experiences in Luxor if you can time it right.
+The Avenue of Sphinxes connecting Karnak to Luxor Temple 3km to the south was fully restored and reopened in 2021.
+Walking it at dusk – with both temples lit – is among the better experiences in Luxor if you can time it right.

 Practical details

-Entrance: EGP 400 for foreigners (2024 pricing; Egypt adjusts these frequently).
-The sound and light show runs most evenings at 18:30 and 20:00, costs EGP 300, and is in English on certain nights.
-It is theatrical and worth attending once, though the recorded narration has some questionable history.
-Check which night has the English performance when you book.
+The sound and light show runs most evenings at 18:30 and 20:00, costs EGP 300, and plays in English on certain nights.
+It is theatrical and worth attending once.
+The narration takes creative liberties with the history but the illuminated pylons at night are genuinely striking.

 Staying in Luxor

 The Sofitel Winter Palace on Corniche el-Nil is the most historically significant hotel: Agatha Christie wrote “Death on the Nile” there in 1937.
-Rooms cost around USD 180-250 per night.
-The Steigenberger Nile Palace is newer and at a similar price point with better river views.
-For budget options, the east bank has dozens of small hotels near the train station in the EGP 300-600/night range.
+Rooms run around USD 180-250 per night.
+The Steigenberger Nile Palace offers better river views at a similar price point.
+Budget travellers find decent guesthouses near the train station on the east bank for well under USD 50.

-For eating, the restaurant inside the Winter Palace is overpriced and pleasant for an afternoon tea.
-The better lunch option is any of the small koshary shops on the streets behind the Luxor Museum - a bowl of Egypt’s national pasta-and-lentil dish costs EGP 25-40.
-At night, the waterfront corniche has several seafood restaurants where a grilled fish dinner with mezze runs around EGP 200-350 per person.
+For food, skip the Winter Palace restaurant for lunch and instead find one of the koshary shops on the streets behind the Luxor Museum – a bowl of Egypt’s national pasta-and-lentil dish costs a few dozen pounds and is genuinely satisfying.
+Karim’s restaurant in the city does grilled meats in an open-air setting at fair prices.
+Evening options along the corniche include several seafood restaurants where a grilled fish dinner with mezze runs around EGP 350-500 per person at 2026 prices.

-Hire a guide for Karnak specifically rather than relying on the signage, which is sparse.
-Two hours with a licensed Egyptologist costs USD 20-40 and transforms what you see from impressive stonework into a coherent story.
+Hire a guide specifically for Karnak rather than relying on signage, which is sparse.
+Two hours with a licensed Egyptologist costs USD 20-50 and converts impressive stonework into a legible story.
+The guides clustered near the First Pylon vary in quality; book through your hotel or through a reputable operator in advance.